SAP-archive/cloud-sample-spaceflight-hana/docs/ex3_no_stops_calc_view.md

 1. The last step in defining the calculation view is to create a "Calculated Column".

     Here, we will create a column to appear in the calculation view whose content has been constructed dynamically.
-In this case, we will create a column that concatenates some string values to describe the route being flown.
+In this case, we will create a column that contains a text string constructed from the IATA location codes of the starting and destination airports.

     Select the "Calculated Columns" tab from the detail pane and then press the `+` sign to add a new calculated column.